Tutin, Serbia: Climate

 Tutin has a humid continental climate (Köppen climate classification: Dfb).

 Demographics

-According to the last official census done in 2011, the Municipality of Tutin has 31,155 inhabitants.
+According to the 2022 census results, the municipality of Tutin has 33,053 inhabitants.
 Population that lives in urban areas comprises 32.4% of the municipality's total population.
 Depopulation is typical for villages because of the migrations to urban and other areas.
 Population density on the territory of the municipality is 41.99 inhabitants per square kilometer.

 Ethnic groups

-Most of Tutin's population are Bosniaks (90.0%), followed by Muslims and Serbs.
+Most of Tutin's population are Bosniaks (92.01%), followed by Muslims and Serbs.
 Ethnic composition of the municipality:

-Note: Most of those who in 1991 census declared themselves as ethnic Muslims, in the next census in 2002 declared themselves as Bosniaks, while the smaller number of them still declare themselves as ethnic Muslims.
+Note: Most of those who in 1991 census declared themselves as Muslims, in the next census in 2002 declared themselves as Bosniaks, while the smaller number of them still declare themselves as Muslims.

 Economy

+As of 2023, Tutin was one of the municipalities in Serbia with the highest unemployment rate (around 50%).
+Some of the main reasons for this was unstable political situation during the 1990s and 2000s, and underdeveloped infrastructure (with no international airports, motorways and railways nearby).

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):